kelp404/angular-form-builder/README.md

         options: {array} The input options.
         arrayToText: {bool} checkbox could use this to convert input (default is no)
         template: {string} html template
+        templateUrl: {string} The url of the template.
         popoverTemplate: {string} html template
+        popoverTemplateUrl: {string} The url of the popover template.
     ###
 # .run
 $builder.registerComponent = (name, component={}) ->